 When business owners decide to refurbish their offices, they can tend towards choosing new furniture that’s as cost-effective as possible.
 However, investing more in stylish, comfortable furniture will pay for itself thanks to your team’s increased productivity levels.

-With a finding that the average British worker spends 9 hours a day sitting down, providing comfortable, supportive office seating is paramount.
+With a poll by AXA Healthcare finding that the average British worker spends 9 hours a day sitting down, providing comfortable, supportive office seating is paramount.
 The best office chairs will make seat height and the angle of the backrest easily adjustable, keeping your staff comfy and protecting their spine from unnecessary strain.

 Modular furniture that can be used in a variety of circumstances is another great way of making the most of your office space and boosting productivity.
 Kitchen tables and chairs can become impromptu meeting spaces, and break-out areas can transform into spaces for private work.